gbozelli/HomeWork_Repo/README.md

-# ICS_Codes
+# Homework_repo
-Codes and Homeworks from 'Introduction to Computer Science' class
+Codes from random courses, unfinished projects and university´s homeworks.
+Feel free to use some lines of codes from this archives